Tharul-J/VisitLanka-Frontend/README.md

-# 🌴 Visit Lanka - Sri Lanka Tourism Website
+# Visit Lanka - Explore the Pearl of the Indian Ocean

-A comprehensive tourism website for Sri Lanka featuring destinations, tours, gallery, and booking management with admin panel.

 ## 📋 Table of Contents
 - [Features](#-features)